 What is smoking?

-Smoking is the consumption of smouldering tobacco.
-Tobacco is found in cigarettes, tobacco and pipe tobacco, among other things*.
-The method of smoking can be inhaling, where smoke is sucked into the lungs, or non inhaling, where the smoke remains in the mouth.
+Smoking is inhaling the smoke of smouldering tobacco in cigarettes, cigars, pipes, etc...*.
+When smoking, the smoke can either be inhaled, ie sucked into the lungs, or not inhaled, ie remain in the mouth.
 Tobacco contains the addictive substance nicotine.
-In addition to nicotine, cigarettes contain many other substances and additives.
-The substances are added to make and keep a cigarette even more attractive.
-Many of these substances are carcinogenic when burned.
+In addition to nicotine other substances are added to make and keep cigarette or cigar even more attractive.
+However, a lot of these substances are carcinogenic when burned.
 Some common harmful substances are:

 - Ammonia: nicotine reaches the brain even faster through ammonia and thus strengthens the addiction.

 - Tar: this substance is released during combustion of the added substances and is carcinogenic.
-Tar accumulates in many organs.
+Tar also accumulates in a lot of organs.

-- Flavourings (menthol, sugars, cocoa, anise, etc.): they are added to give a pleasant taste to the cigarette, but when burned they are carcinogenic.
+- Flavourings (menthol, sugars, cocoa, aniseed, etc.): they are added to give a pleasant taste to the cigarette, but when burned they are carcinogenic.

-Carbon monoxide, this substance is not in the cigarette, but is released when the cigarette is burned.
-Carbon monoxide binds to the red blood cells in the body, so oxygen has no chance to bind to it.
-Carbon monoxide is also harmful to the environment 'passive smoking'.
+In addition, carbon monoxide, although not contained in a cigarette, is released when the cigarette is burned.
+Carbon monoxide attaches to the red blood cells in the body, hence preventing oxygen from doing so.
+Also, carbon monoxide is harmful to the environment (passive smoking).

 Smoking is harmful to health.
-There are many diseases caused by smoking.
-The most famous is lung cancer.
-But other cancers can also be caused by smoking.
+It causes a lot of diseases, such as lung and other types of cancer.
 Other diseases and conditions that can be caused by smoking are chronic respiratory and pulmonary diseases (COPD), cardiovascular diseases, hypertension, cerebral infarction and haemorrhage, eye diseases, metabolic diseases, diabetes, rheumatism and Crohn's disease.
-In addition, smokers often suffer from a smokers cough and a hoarse voice, poor skin that can become pale, yellow and grey, more likely to have wrinkles.
-Chance of bad breath and teeth.
-Chance of yellow, even brown teeth.
-Risk of reduced smell and taste.
-Women who smoke may have problems getting pregnant, it is also bad for the fetus (smaller babies, more frequent miscarriages, premature birth), men are more likely to suffer from erectile dysfunction and their sperm is often worse.
+In addition, smokers often suffer from smoker's cough and a hoarse voice, poor skin that can become pale, yellow and grey, more likely to have wrinkles.
+There are risks of bad breath, decaying teeth (turning yellow or even brown), reduced smell and taste, etc… Women who smoke may have problems getting pregnant.
+Moreover, it may affect the health of the foetus, resulting in smaller babies, more frequent miscarriages and premature birth.
+Men are more likely to suffer from erectile dysfunction and loss of sperm quality.